-We have attached a "Schedule of Indirect Cost Allocation" based on your 2014 audited financial statements.
-We understand that the Association will be using this rate until a new rate is measured again at June 30, 2015 for new grant agreements and contracts.
+We have attached a "Schedule of Management and Administration Cost Allocation" based on your 2015 audited financial statements.
+We understand that the Association will be using this rate until a new rate is measured again at June 30, 2016 for new grant agreements and contracts.

-Indirect costs are costs that benefit common activities and are not specifically identifiable with one grant or contract.
+Management and Administration costs are costs that benefit common activities and are not specifically identifiable with one grant or contract.
 In the case of your Association, they are represented by management and general expenses incurred to keep the Association running on a day to day basis.
 This would include some contractors that perform management functions, as well as travel, accounting, and office supplies.
-There are various acceptable alternatives to calculating and negotiating indirect costs under federal regulations.
-We have set up your allocation using a simplified method, which separates direct costs of programs from indirect costs, then divides the total allowable indirect costs by direct costs.
-The resulting percentage, also referred to as the Association's administrative rate, is 14.45% for the year ended June 30, 2014.
-This means for every dollar of direct expense the Association incurs, it needs to raise an additional fourteen cents to cover the indirect costs mentioned above.
-For the year ended June 30, 2013, the indirect cost rate was calculated at 18.14%.
+There are various acceptable alternatives to calculating and negotiating management and administration costs under federal regulations.
+We have set up your allocation using a simplified method, which separates program services costs from management and administration costs, then divides the latter by the former.
+The resulting percentage, also referred to as the Association's administrative rate, is 14.91% for the year ended June 30, 2015.
+This means for every dollar of direct expense the Association incurs, it needs to raise an additional fourteen cents to cover the management and administration costs mentioned above.
+For the year ended June 30, 2014, the management and administration cost rate was calculated at 14.45%.
 This rate has fluctuated due to a variety of changes, but primarily resulting from an increase in direct program grant expenditures.

 Association of US Delegates to the Gulf of Maine Council on the Marine Environment Corp.
-November 7, 2014 Page two
+October 26, 2015 Page two

-In the case of small agencies, it is often difficult to keep up with changes that occur in actual indirect costs if the percentage is only calculated annually.
-You may want to obtain feedback from your grant agencies on the process you have used to determine the indirect cost percentage.
+In the case of small agencies, it is often difficult to keep up with changes that occur in actual management and administration costs if the percentage is only calculated annually.
+You may want to obtain feedback from your grant agencies on the process you have used to determine the management and administration cost percentage.
 This may be done by letter, or as part of your annual grant or contract negotiation process.